 Often, in both the questions that I write for you as well as the statement itself, I contribute creative ideas that help to make your case for admission much more powerful.
 Dental school is extremely competitive.
 It is not enough to suggest that you are hoping to contribute to the diversity of the program; you must demonstrate in especially creative ways how your own combination of high motivation and cultural background makes you uniquely suited to dentistry and that you have enormous potential for meeting the oral health care needs of the planet’s underserved populations.

 Increasingly, those who are most poor, the ‘underserved’ in terms of oral health care today, are central to the mission and priorities of the dental profession.
 My own academic training was in the area of religion and ethics, set into history, especially with respect to the global south or Developing World.
 The Gospel of a ‘preferential option for the poor’, and among the poor, those who are ‘most poor’ was central to my own social and political as well as religious thinking.
 Nowhere do I see this emphasis on the importance of being of service to those most in need better expressed than in the case of dentistry, where a great deal of effort is expended by the profession as a whole on attention to the ‘underserved’.
-There is a sense of desperate urgency of need that is unsurpassed in dentistry.

 As the public’s oral health care needs increase in complexity, there is renewed attention to the ethical dimensions of community oral health decision making.
 Calls are often heard for renewed, more creative and encompassing applications of ethics to global public health issues, especially with respect to teaching and research in dentistry.
 Despite their reduction globally, oral diseases persist with a particular distribution pattern that is a reflection of the increasingly widespread inequality in access to community oral health preventive and dental care that characterizes global economic and political structures.
-Vast disparities exist between levels of availability, accessibility, and acceptability of oral health education and the care.
+Vast disparities exist between levels of availability, accessibility, and acceptability of oral health education and care.

 Global patterns of oral diseases continue to reflect widespread inequality in terms of access to public preventive and dental care and it is often a good idea to express your concern for this situation in your Personal Statement.
 Suggesting a concern for refuges and/or migrants can also be an excellent strategy.